heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1872.* In the Beethoven Rooms of 27 Harley
+*1869.* In the Beethoven Rooms of 27 Harley
-Street, University College, an intense assembled bluestockings.
+Street, University College, Carey Foster regards the bluestockings assembled to hear about Dynamics and Heat.
-"Thermodynamics"---he pauses for dramatic effect---" Thaddeus S. C. Lowe
+"Heat"---he pauses for dramatic effect---"

 <p align="center">
   ⁂